 (16:13) – But, when he, the Spirit of Truth comes, he will guide you all into all truth.
 He will not speak of his own; he will speak only what he hears and he will tell you what is yet to come (16:14) He will bring glory to me by taking what is mine and making it known to you

 There is mention of a great personality by the name of Vada Mehat and Ahmedir.
-These are Sanskrit words which are similar to, if not the trans literal equivalent of Ahmed which is the same as Muhammed.
+These are Sanskrit words that are similar to, if not the trans literal equivalent of Ahmed which is the same as Muhammed.
 The specific mention is found in the Bhagavad Gita, Bharishya Purana/Puma. ” Just then an illiterate man with the epithet teacher, Muhammed by name, along with companions . . . that Great Deva, the denizen of Arabia . . .
 O denizen of Arabia and Lord of the Holies to thee is my adoration.
 O thou who has found many ways to destroy the devils of the world!
 O pure one from among the illiterates.
 O sinless one, the Spirit of Truth and absolute master, to thee is my adoration.
 Accept me at they feet.”
 Parv 3 Khand 3, Adhey 3 Shelok 3-8)

 Guatama Buddha said addressing one of his disciples Ananda question of who would teach them after he passed away – ” I am neither the first Buddha, nor the last”.
 This can be found in the Ceylon text.